karl-zylinski/odin-c-bindgen/README.md

 	// "GetKeyPressed"        = "KeyboardKey"
 }

+// Add in a default value to a procedure parameter.
+Use `Proc_Name.parameter_name` as key and
+// write the plain-text Odin value as value. procedure_parameter_defaults = {
+	// "DrawTexturePro.tint" = "RED"
+}

 // Put the names of declarations in here to remove them. remove = [
 	// "Some_Declaration_Name"